zonca/zonca.github.io-source/content/jetstream_kubernetes_explore.md

 look into `df -h`, check that there is a 5GB mounted filesystem which is persistent.

-Also, back to the Jetstream instance, see how an Openstack volume was dynamically created and attached to the running instance:
+Also, back to the machine with `openstack` access, see how an Openstack volume was dynamically created and attached to the running instance:

     openstack volume list